 Generally, yes.
 Many small business owners handle their own bookkeeping.
 As your business grows, there may come a point where you no longer have the time to dedicate to bookkeeping, at which point you should either hire someone to fill this role or outsource the task to small business bookkeeping services.
 However, it can take a while to reach this point.

-If you’re doing your own bookkeeping, it’s important to have the right tools.
+If you’re doing your own bookkeeping, having the right tools is important.
 The best bookkeeping software for self-employed people enables online bookkeeping and makes the process much easier.
 The right app can save hours each week in data entry alone.

 There is a lot of overlap between these two fields.
 Technically, bookkeeping tends to be more focused on the daily data entry and reconciliation aspects of finances, while accounting tends to focus more on higher-level aspects like budgets and forecasts.

-Bookkeeping is a straightforward process that has a profound impact on your business’s health.
+Bookkeeping is a straightforward process that profoundly impacts your business’s health.
 By keeping your books up to date, you ensure you can get a clear view of your financial status at any time.

 Keeping your books up-to-date is challenging, but Found can help.
-Our self-employed bookkeeping software can help make your life easier and your business better.
+Our self-employed bookkeeping software can help improve your life and business.

 The Complete Guide to Self-Employed Expense ReportingAccounting and Taxes

 How to Fill Your Bookkeeping GapsAccounting and Taxes

 Invoicing 101: The Ins and Outs of Getting PaidBusiness Banking